Is TunnelBear a VPN? A comprehensive guide to TunnelBear’s service features, pricing, privacy, and comparisons

 - Discounts and promotions: VPN providers frequently run promos. if you’re eyeing long-term use, look for yearly plans or seasonal sales.
 Always confirm what’s included devices, data, and features in the plan you’re considering.

-Performance and reliability: what to expect
+Performance and reliability: what to expect Is vpn available in china 2026

 - Real-world speeds: VPN speed depends on your baseline connection, distance to the server, and the server load.
 Expect some drop in speed when connected to a VPN, with greater impact at longer distances or crowded servers.